HieuNguyen258/Are-we-overpaying-our-employees-/README.md

 **Project goal:**
 - To predict salary using job description information
-- The predicted salary can inform key decision makers when deciding on a prospective employee offer package.
+- The predicted salary can inform key decision makers when deciding on a prospective employee offer package
-- This predicted salary can also help with employee retention as company may lose their best employee to another employer who is willing to pay them more for the same job.
+- This predicted salary can also help with employee retention as company may lose their best employee to another employer who is willing to pay them more for the same job

 **Data:**
 - train_features: A csv file containing the features from 1,000,000 job descriptions